apop5/patina/docs/src/integrate/patina_dxe_core_requirements.md

 #### 2.2.1 Resource Descriptor Hob v2 Guidance

-Resource Descriptor HOBs need to define the system's memory map.
-Historically, some platforms have only described memory that is in use, but the HOBs should describe the system memory map, as it stands, at the end of PEI.
-This includes caching attributes, so that Patina is able to consume the data and provide enhanced memory protections from the start of DXE.
+Resource Descriptor HOBs are produced by a platform to describe ranges that compose the system's memory map.
+Historically, some platforms have only described memory that is in use, but the HOBs should describe the entire system memory map, as it stands, at the end of the HOB-producer phase.
+This includes caching attributes in V2 resource descriptor HOBs so that Patina is able to consume the data and provide enhanced memory protections from the start of DXE.

 ##### PEI Video Region Example